-The Teacher Education Committee (TEC) consults with the Educational Studies Department regarding Teacher Education Program policies, requirements, procedures, curriculum, student admission and petitions, and program assessment.
-The TEC is comprised of faculty representatives from the departments of English, Hispanic Studies, Modern and Classical Languages, History, Mathematics, Biology, Chemistry, Physics, and Educational Studies.
+The Teacher Education Committee (TEC) consults with the School of Educational Studies regarding Teacher Education Program policies, requirements, procedures, curriculum, student admission and petitions, and program assessment.
+The TEC is comprised of faculty representatives from the departments of English, Hispanic Studies, Modern and Classical Languages, History, Mathematics, Biology, Chemistry, Physics, and School of Educational Studies.
 In addition, two students representing the elementary and secondary programs serve as representatives on the TEC.

-Teacher Education Committee Members, 2023-24
+Teacher Education Committee Members, 2024-25